One thing I get asked all the time is how long should a business plan be.

 Next, we need to talk about how to improve your business plan’s readability and the importance of captivating the reader.

 What to Focus On

-In addition to quantity, be sure to focus on quality — on readability.
+In addition to how long should a business plan be, or quantity, be sure to focus on quality — on readability.
 Excite your readers, and keep them focused on your idea.
 Also, remember to speak to your audience.
 Figure out what will be the most compelling to them.